Azure-Samples/ms-identity-ciam-native-auth-android-sample/README.md

 ## Overview

-This sample iOS sample applications demonstrates how to sign-up, sign in, sign out, and password reset scenarios using Microsoft Entra External ID for customers.
+This sample Android application demonstrates how to handle sign-up, sign-in, sign-out, and password reset scenarios using Microsoft Entra External ID for customers.
+You can configure the sample to call a protected web API.

 ## Contents